nlp-stat-test/nlp-stat-test/README.md

 ## How to run NLPStatTest locally using the web UI
 1. Clone or download this repository.
-2. The web server components are built using Python 3 including Flask.
-Install the Python requirements listed in requirements.txt
+2. The web server components require Python 3 including Flask.
+Install the Python requirements listed in requirements.txt:
+> pip install -r requirements.txt
-3. run the following command to start the web server:
+3. Run `run.py` to start the web server:
 > python run.py

 You'll see output like the following: